zeljkoobrenovic/grounded-architecture/_posts/2022-07-01-human-complexity.md

 > **IN THIS SECTION, YOU WILL:**  Get a summary of several resources that I use as inspiration for developing awareness of human complexities.

 <br>
 Architecture is never only technical.
 To be effective, architects must understand **organizational dynamics**, **cultural diversity**, and the ways **human judgment** shapes decisions.
-This section broadens the book's argument beyond structures and operating models.
-A grounded architecture practice does not succeed only because it has the right framework; it succeeds because architects can work through the human complexity that surrounds every important decision.
+This section broadens the book's argument beyond **structures and operating models**.
+A grounded architecture practice succeeds because architects can work through **the human complexity** that surrounds every important decision.

 The following resources have been especially useful to me when thinking about the human side of architecture: